Agenda

 Logistics

-The venues for the Second Annual Rome Conference on AI, Ethics and Corporate Governance are:
+The venues for the Third Annual Rome Conference on AI, Ethics and Governance are:

 DRESS CODE: Business attire